 Wondering why they’re no longer a ranking factor?

 Decades ago, Google ranked web pages based on their content.
-It gave an excellent opportunity to people to stuff their Meta tags with keywords.
+It gave an excellent opportunity for people to stuff their meta tags with keywords.

-Sometimes, many of them would be irrelevant and misleading for the user.
-The keywords would show in the description.
+Sometimes, many of them would be irrelevant and misleading to the user.
+The keywords would be shown in the description.
 But, upon clicking that link, they won’t appear anywhere on the webpage.

 Because of the Meta keyword abuse, Google disregarded it as a ranking factor.

 But that doesn’t mean meta descriptions are useless.
 Google still uses the description meta tag to show snippets on the SERPs.

 Apart from that, Meta description benefits a website in 2 ways:

 - Meta descriptions have the power to convince users to hit your result in the SERPs.

 - Google measures the click-through rate of websites to rank them.
 Hence, if people click on your link because of the meta description, your SEO will boost.